Jimmy is one of the most decorated AFL players of the modern era.

 Jimmy became an official Ambassador for the Foundation in July 2017.

-Being an ambassador fits naturally with what I was trying to achieve last year in progressing awareness of, and advocating for, the prevention of domestic violence.
+Being an ambassador fits naturally with what I am trying to achieve in progressing awareness of, and advocating for, the prevention of domestic violence.

 It (violence) is not blokey, it is not tough, you are not a hero, you are actually quite the opposite.”